 Ginger follows Brandon's advice, but it totally backfires when one of the women threatens to call the police unless Ginger delivers on everything the fan club paid for...which includes a meet-and-greet with Burt Reynolds.
 Steve thinks he's saving the day when he stands up and addresses the crowd.
 He reminds them that Burt Reynolds isn't the only star in L.A., and tries to entice them with an appearance by another celebrity - a certain Samantha Sanders, perhaps?
 One of the guys in the fan club goes, "Who?" (haha!) and the angry woman snidely tells Steve that she has no interest in meeting a washed up actress who hasn't been on the air in ten years.
 Hahaha!
 Steve gets enraged and actually threatens to poke the woman in the eye for denigrating his washed up actress of a mother who, let's face it, hasn't been on TV since she starred in the grisly Hartley House.
 Brandon intercedes and physically restrains Steve from engaging in any eye-poking.

 Parnell's office address turns out to be a construction site.
 Ginger tells Steve and Dylan that because she got the job over the phone, she never actually saw Parnell's office.
-She berates herself for her naivete in getting herself tangled up with an obvious con man.
 She's stressed out about being on the hook to produce Burt Reynolds for the angry fan club back at the Peach Pit...and Dylan jokes that that shouldn't be a problem for Steve since he's such good friends with the actor.
 Steve glares at Dylan and tells Ginger that he'll make some calls and see what he can do.
-After a few calls, however, it's clear he's having no luck getting through to Burt...and at this point, there's only one thing left for him to do: call mommy to come to the rescue.
+After a few calls, however, it's clear he's having no luck getting through to Burt...and at this point, there's only one thing left for him to do: call his mommy and ask her to come to the rescue.

 While Steve is finishing up his calls to try to locate Burt Reynolds, Ginger confesses to Dylan that her name is really Tina, and that she got into a little trouble back home in Oshkosh...so she came to L.A. to make a fresh start.
-Mmm hmm.
-Steve then strides over to announce that he knows where Burt is filming a scene for his new movie.
-Ginger looks thrilled.
+Steve then strides over to announce that he knows where Burt is filming a scene for his new movie, and Ginger looks thrilled.

 Film studio.
 Steve tries to convince the security guard to let him into the studio where Burt Reynolds is filming, but he doesn't have any luck.
 By implausible coincidence, a production assistant appears out of nowhere and announces that she's looking for any willing extras to appear in a commercial.
 Dylan, Ginger, and Steve see this as the perfect opportunity to get near Burt...and the three volunteer.